starichkov/spring-boot-activemq-example/README.md

-# Spring JMS with ActiveMQ example
+# Spring Boot + ActiveMQ example
-Sample project show how to use Spring JMS and Apache ActiveMQ.
+Sample project show how to use Spring Boot with Apache ActiveMQ.

 Contains two Spring Boot applications - consumer and producer.